Brighter Future for the Baltic Sea Archipelagos

 The future is ours to shape.
 By effectively applying scientific knowledge in both policymaking and business, we can also turn the tide for the Archipelago Sea.

 The Baltic Sea Archipelagos Symposium will follow up on current scientific findings and explore possible futures for the Northern Baltic and its coastal archipelagos.
-It will feature scientific sessions, poster presentations, panel discussions, and a vibrant social programme, including an informal get-together and a festive riverside dinner.
+It will feature scientific sessions, poster presentations, panel discussions, and a vibrant social programme, including an informal Get-Together and a festive riverside dinner.

 We warmly welcome participants from academia, industry, and government to join this important dialogue!